Moltke family

-The House of Moltke is the name of an old German noble family.
-The family was originally from Mecklenburg, but apart from Germany, some of the family branches also resided throughout Scandinavia.
-Members of the family have been noted as statesmen, high-ranking military officers and major landowners in Denmark and Prussia.
+The Moltke family is an old German noble family.
+The family originates in Mecklenburg, with branches throughout Germany and Scandinavia.
+Members of the family have been noted as statesmen, high-ranking military officers, and major landowners across Denmark, Prussia, and Poland.

 History

 The family is descended from Fridericus Meltiko, a knight from Mecklenburg who lived in the mid 13th century.
-The family was awarded with the title of Count on 13.12.1834 in Denmark.
-They were also created Counts in Prussia on 17.2.1868 by King William I of Prussia.
+The title of Count was awarded to the Danish branch in 1834, and the German branch in 1868 by King William I.